 Play gives children the opportunity to practice and apply what they’ve been learning.
 So, encourage your children to improvise and be spontaneous – they may just surprise you with what they come up with.

 Those are just some of the ways you can motivate kids to practice on their own.
 Don’t forget to compliment your children for all the effort they put into learning to play their instrument.
 Tell them you’re looking forward to seeing them becoming better and better as each day progresses.
-We hope those help in make practicing at home a fun and rewarding activity.
+We hope those help in making practicing at home a fun and rewarding activity.
 Good luck!